lasseufpa/ptp-dal/README.md

   post-process the PTP measurements and achieve better synchronization.
 * `ls_vs_window.py` : Evaluates LS performance with respect to the observation window length.
+* `psa_vs_window.py` : Evaluates PSA performance with respect to the observation window length.
 * `test_kalman.py`: Demonstrates how to evaluate Kalman filtering.
 * `test_reader.py`: Demonstrates how pre-acquired data can be loaded into the simulator.